Participatory rights of shareholders

 Voting rights restrictions and shareholder representation

 In relation to the Company, a person entered in the share register is considered to be a shareholder.
-The shareholder may represent his shares at the General Meeting of Shareholders himself, based on a written or electronic proxy (incl. issuance of instructions) by the independent proxy. or electronically (including issuing instructions) by the independent proxy or, based on a written power of attorney, have another shareholder with voting rights represent them.
+The shareholder may represent his shares at the General Meeting of Shareholders himself, based on a written or electronic proxy (incl. issuance of instructions), by the independent proxy or electronically (including issuing instructions) by the independent proxy or, based on a written power of attorney, have another shareholder with voting rights represent them.
 The Board of Directors may specify or supplement the requirements in the invitation to the General Meeting or in general regulations or guidelines.
 The provisions pursuant to Art.
-11 of the Articles of Association shall apply.
+11 of the current Articles of Association shall apply.
+The Board of Directors proposes to the Annual General Meeting 2023 to make the rules of representation more flexible in accordance with the new legal requirements.

 There are no restrictions on voting rights; each share entitles the holder to one vote (the rules on nominee registrations are governed by Art.
 5 of the Articles of Association cf also the above remarks under «Restriction on the Transferability and Nominee registrations»).

-There are resolution quorums that are higher than provided for in the law.
+There are no resolution quorums that are higher than provided for in the law.

 Notice convening the general meeting of shareholders

-The notice convening the general meeting of shareholders shall be in conformity with applicable legal requirements.
+The notice convening the general meeting of shareholders shall be in conformity with Article 9 of the current Articles of Association.
+The Board of Directors proposes to the Annual General Meeting 2023 to adapt the rules on convocation to the new legal requirements.

 Placing items on the agenda